arthwang/vsc-prolog/README.md

     default: true

     > DESCRIPTION: Automatically stop program after launch at entry point if this parameter set to 'true'.
-The program would execute until a breakpoint, satisfied conditional breakpoint or hit count breakpoint or a spy predicate if set to 'false'.
-If there is not any such breakpoint the program would go to the end.
+If set to 'false', the program would execute until a breakpoint, satisfied conditional breakpoint or hit count breakpoint or a spy predicate, otherwise go to the end if there are no such breakpoints.

   * cwd